 Talk Out Answers

 Auditory learners need to – literally – hear themselves think.
 Find a quiet place to study where you can recite your notes out loud.
 When you’re studying with sample essay questions, read the questions and answers out loud.
-Keep in mind you should write the answers on paper as you speak them since your exams are not oral.
+Keep in mind you should write your practice answers on paper, since unfortunately your final law school exams aren’t oral!

 Use Word Association